eigengo/opensourcejournal/monoids/monoids.md

 ```

 It's quite a long snippet, but you already know most of
-the characters of this movie.
+the actors of this movie.
 The only new bit is a _sum type_
-describing our `Tree`: as you can see it's actually a recursive
+describing our `Tree`, which recursive implementation shouldn't
+be different from the classic one cited in most computer
-data structure.
-The main character here is the `genericFold`
+science books.
+The real star here is the `genericFold`
 function: We impose in the signature that our `Tree` should hold
 in each node a `Monoid`: exploiting this information we are
 *guaranteed* that we could always "mappend" thing together, and